 The process is pretty straight forward: using an electric mixer or a stand mixer (with the paddle attachment), beat the vegan butter until it’s soft, then cream together the whipped butter and sugars until they’re soft, spreadable and fluffy.
 Beat in the silken tofu, which might cause the mixture to look split at first, but keep mixing and it’ll turn pretty fluffy again.

-Then quickly mix in the instant coffee, first dissolved in plant milk and some vanilla extract.
+Add in the instant coffee, dissolved in plant milk, and some vanilla extract.
 In a separate bowl whisk together the dry ingredients: flour, cinnamon, baking powder, baking soda, and salt.

 Bake it until it’s solid but soft throughout (it shouldn’t have any wiggly spots if gently shaken).
 Like cookies, the bars will continue to bake and firm up as they cool.
 The sides will start to just pull away from the pan as well.

 When bars come out of the oven, immediately sprinkle chocolate chips over the top and let them sit for several minutes until they get all melty.
 Once melty spread the chocolate to coat the bars, then sprinkle chopped walnuts overtop.

 Let cool for another 20 minutes or so, but before they cool fully cut them into bars.
 Leave the cut bars in the pan to cool fully.
 Trying to the move them before the chocolate has hardened and the bars have fully set makes for a crumbly mess!

 And that’s it!
 I hope you guys love these bars!
 They’re a perfect holiday baking project, but equally tasty anytime of the year.
 Cinnamony, chocolatey, nutty, with a bit of coffee flavor–they’re as good as they sound!
 So get to baking already!